LucaPeng/eslint-config-mfe/README.md

 Sharable ESLint configuration for mfe team, supporting es6、react、vue、node。All configuration based on airbnb and modified for mfe team requirements.

-What's more, typescript is supported with followed structure:
+And TypeScript is supported with followed structure:

 ![structure](structure.png)

+What's more, the specific ts eslint rules refers to [eslint-config-alloy](https://github.com/AlloyTeam/eslint-config-alloy/blob/master/typescript.js) directly.

 ### Installation & Usage